py-lama/bexy/README.md

 - Docker sandbox for running code in isolated containers
 - Interactive terminal menu for running examples (arrow keys + Enter)
 - Utility functions for system information and execution results
+- Integration with LogLama for centralized logging and environment management
+- Structured logging with component context for better debugging and monitoring

 ## Installation